The Department of Applied Mathematics and Statistics at Johns Hopkins University welcomes your interest in its graduate programs.

 Spring applications are not accepted for the Financial Mathematics Master’s Program.

 To ensure timely consideration of your application, please complete the items in the following checklist at your earliest convenience.

 Complete the online JHU APPLICATION, including statement of purpose, supplementary information section, and non-refundable $75 application fee.

 Arrange for scores on the GRE General and GRE Advanced Test in Mathematics (or in your undergraduate major) to be sent to the department by the Educational Testing Service.
-The GRE code for applying to graduate programs at The Johns Hopkins University is 5332.
+The GRE code for applying to Full-Time Engineering graduate programs at The Johns Hopkins University is 4655.
 Applicants are encouraged to take the GRE as early as possible during the academic year preceding entrance.
 Please note that the GRE Advanced Test in Mathematics is recommended, but is not required.
 We do not accept the GMAT in lieu of GRE scores.

 If English is not your native language, arrange for TOEFL or IELTS Examination scores to be sent to the department by the testing organization.
-The TOEFL code for applying to graduate programs at The Johns Hopkins University is 5332.
+The TOEFL code for applying to Full-Time Engineering graduate programs at The Johns Hopkins University is C559.
 The IELTS course ID code for applying to programs at the Johns Hopkins University is 4610 or 110079.
 Applicants are encouraged to take the TOEFL/IELTS as early as possible during the academic year preceding entrance.
 If you think you may be eligible for a TOEFL/IELTS waiver, please review the information here.